 UC requirements specify a minimum of three years of mathematics, including the topics covered in elementary and advanced algebra and two- and three-dimensional geometry.
 Additional study in mathematics, concluding with calculus or precalculus in the senior year, is strongly recommended and typical for applicants to UCLA Samueli.

-Freshman applicants must meet the UC subject, scholarship, and examination requirements described at http://www.admission.ucla.edu.
+Freshman applicants must meet the UC subject, scholarship, and examination requirements described on the under-graduate admission website.

 Credit for Advanced Placement Examinations